Learn about the Bank’s role in supervising payment service providers, next steps and how you can get involved.

 Keep in touch

-For project updates, subscribe to our newsletter.
+For project updates, subscribe to the Retail Payments Supervision newsletter.